 In 2015, Maya and 33 returned and successfully bred, raising three healthy chicks.
 33 proved himself to be a brilliant partner, and provided for his family extremely well.
 More about 33 can be found by clicking here.

 Maya and 33 both returned again and bred in 2016, successfully rearing another three healthy chicks!
-In 2017, Maya and 33 bred together again in Manton Bay, this time rearing two chicks.
+In 2017 and 2018, Maya and 33 bred together again in Manton Bay, this time rearing two chicks each year.

 The Manton Bay nest is the only osprey nest that is actually on the Rutland Water Nature Reserve.
 All other nests are on private land.
 A short stroll down the Lyndon Nature Reserve will take you to Waderscrape hide, which is the best hide from which to view the nest.
 Volunteers man this hide throughout the osprey breeding season, and have telescopes that you can use to see the ospreys.